-Show me here, sometimes there is a ligament of Marshall.
-Ok stop.
-That I try to divide, right here.
-This is the left superior pulmonary vein, this is left inferior pulmonary vein so I'm going to develop this vein a little bit, if the appendage can get out of my way.
-And I need a lighted tip dissector and if you can move the other sucker here.
-I'm going to go with a tip flush with the left inferior pulmonary vein and enter the oblique sinus superior cardium and I'm going to rotate the tip and I'm going to look until the the light appears and see beautiful demonstration of this device.
-If we use this Tonsil maybe.
+Show me here, sometimes there is a ligament of Marshall - okay stop - that I try to divide, right here.
+This is the left superior pulmonary vein.
+This is left inferior pulmonary vein.
+So I'm going to develop this plane a little bit, get the appendage out of my way.
+And I need the lighted tip dissector and if you can move the sucker here.
+I'm going to go with a tip flush with the left inferior pulmonary vein and enter the oblique sinus superior cardium and I'm going to rotate the tip, and I'm going to look until the ti - the light appears - and see beautiful demonstration of this device.

 [Resident]: Tonsil please.

-So now we have encircled both pulmonary veins on the left side and we going to withdraw the device and advance this plastic sleeve until we have the red rubber position across.
+So now we have encircled both pulmonary veins on the left side, and we’re going to withdraw the device and advance this plastic sleeve until we have the red rubber position across.
 And next we going to use our bipolar clamp.
-We're going to use to connect to the jaw to one end and now Kelly if you pull the plastic tabs on your side gently.
-And I'm going to advance the device.
-Okay to keep, keep pulling gently, keep pulling, keep pulling, keep pulling, gentle gentle gentle.
-Now I’m going to try - Ok now here, here I’m across and now pull it hard.
-And now it pops.
-Now if can get exposed for me, I'm going to demonstrate both tips are past, past the vein and I'm going to clamp across and we’re going to ablate.
+We're going to use to connect the jaw to one end and now Kelly.
+If you pull the plastic sleeve on your side gently, and I'm going to advance the device.
+Okay keep, keep pulling gently, keep pulling, keep pulling, keep pulling, gentle gentle gentle.
+Now we'll try - okay, now see, we're - we're across and now pull it hard.
+And it pops.
+Now if can expose for me, I'm going to demonstrate both tips are past - are past the vein, and I'm going to clamp across and we’re going to ablate.

 [Resident]: Five times.

 Five times.
 So once we're done with this, we’ve completed the bilateral pulmonary vein isolation.
 Make sense?